Glaucoma Specialist

 How does my eye doctor diagnose glaucoma?

-To find out if you have glaucoma, the Lowcountry Eye Specialists team discusses symptoms you may have and your medical history.
-They evaluate your vision, examine your eyes, and test the pressure within your eyes.
+To find out if you have glaucoma, our doctors evaluate your vision, examine your eyes, and test the pressure within your eyes.

 Your ophthalmologist may use imaging procedures to get an in-depth picture of your eye health before developing a treatment plan.